taras131/clean_webpack_for_react/README.md

-this is a questionnaire written in React & Redux use libraries: axios, redux-react, redux-thunk, use Api:"https://opentdb.com"
+this is a questionnaire written in React use libraries: axios, redux, redux-react, redux-thunk, use Api:"https://opentdb.com"